-Beginning with the output gap equations, we find that while all three economies have much more weight on the backward-looking component, $\beta_1$ , than on the forward-looking component, $\beta_2$ , the euro area economy has considerably more weight on the backward-looking component than do the other two economies.
-Also, the sum of the coefficients on the backward-looking component and the forward-looking component is appreciably lower in the US economy than in the other two economies.
-The Japanese economy has a somewhat weaker coefficient on the real interest rate gap, $\beta_3$ , than the other two economies.
-The posterior estimates of the coefficient on the real exchange rate gap, $\beta_4$ , are about the same for all three economies, a very different outcome than would have been expected on the basis of the prior estimates.
-In contrast, the coefficients on the activity variable, $\beta_5$ , are roughly in line with the priors, with the US coefficient being smaller than the Japanese coefficient, which in turn is smaller than that of the euro area.
+Beginning with the output gap equations, we find that while all three economies have much more weight on the backward-looking component, β_1 , than on the forward-looking component, β_2 , the euro area economy has considerably more weight on the backward-looking component than do the other two economies.
+Also, the sum of the coefficients on the backward-looking component and the forward-looking component is appreciably higher in the euro area economy than in the other two economies.
+The Japanese economy has a somewhat weaker coefficient on the real interest rate gap, β_3 , than the other two economies.
+The posterior estimates of the coefficient on the real exchange rate gap, β_4 , are about the same for all three economies, a very different outcome than would have been expected on the basis of the prior estimates.
+In contrast, the coefficients on the activity variable, β_5 , are in line with the priors, with the US coefficient being smaller than the Japanese coefficient, which in turn is smaller than that of the euro area.
 This result is consistent with the relative openness of the respective economies.
-The response of US output gap to unexpected tightening in BLT, $\theta{us}$ , is a little higher than anticipated.
+The response of US output gap to unexpected tightening in BLT, θ{us} , is somewhat higher than anticipated.

-Turning to the inflation equations, we see that all three economies are more forward looking than assumed by the priors, $\lambda_1$ , while the effect of the output gap on inflation in each country, $\lambda_2$ , is somewhat smaller than assumed by the priors.
-And the effect of exchange rate changes on inflation, $\lambda_3$ , is much smaller than anticipated in all three economies.
+Turning to the inflation equations, we see that all three economies are more forward looking than assumed by the priors, λ_1 , while the effect of the output gap on inflation in each country, λ_2 , is somewhat smaller than assumed by the priors.
+And the effect of exchange rate changes on inflation, λ_3 , is much smaller than anticipated in all three economies.

-In the interest rate reaction functions, the smoothing coefficient, $\gamma_1$ , is larger than anticipated in all three economies.
-The response to deviations of inflation from target, $\gamma_2$ , is lower than anticipated in all three economies.
-The coefficients on the output gap, $\gamma_4$ , are about as expected for all three economies.
+In the interest rate reaction functions, the smoothing coefficient, γ_1 , is larger than anticipated in all three economies, especially in Japan with a posterior estimate close to unity.
+The response to deviations of inflation from target, γ_2 , is lower than anticipated in all three economies.
+20 The coefficients on the output gap, γ_4 , are about as expected for all three economies.